X

 Today privacy concerns are more acute because there are so many ways to capture information that used to be regarded as private.
 The exterior of your mail is captured by Postal Service scanners.
 Property ownership data is available in public records.
 And wherever you go online, whatever link you click, is likely recorded by someone.
 As Sun Microsystems chief executive Scott McNealy explained in 1999 - long before today's Big Data systems - "you have zero privacy anyway.
 Get over it."

 But, in fact, when it comes to HMDA you do have some expectation of privacy.
-The Consumer Financial Protection Bureau (CFPB) - which actually has an acting chief privacy officer - proposed new HMDA privacy regulations in May 2019.
-Their purpose, says the CFPB, is "to exclude certain data from the public HMDA data, including the property address and applicant's credit score.
+The Consumer Financial Protection Bureau (CFPB) -- which actually has an acting chief privacy officer -- enacted new HMDA privacy regulations back in 2019.
+Their purpose of the new guidance, says the CFPB, is "to exclude certain data from the public HMDA data, including the property address and applicant's credit score.
 The Bureau also intends to disclose certain information with reduced precision, such as by disclosing ranges rather than specific values for an applicant's age, the amount of the loan, and the number of units in the dwelling."
+Reported loan amounts are made less precise, as only the mid-point of a $10,000 bracket is released, and ages of borrowers are grouped into ranges.
+Precise debt-to-income ratios are disclosed for DTIs between 36% and 50%; otherwise, a "lesser than / greater than" representation is revealed, if it is applicable.

 Related: Prevent Identity Theft When Buying a Home